Charter booking terms and conditions:

 OzCat reserves the right to charge for damage and off load guests or suspend the charter should the team on board feel that the behaviour of any guest/s becomes disruptive, rude or their behaviour effects the safety of the vessel, crew or other guests.

 Responsible service of alcohol applies even with BYO beverages.
 OzCat reserves rights to decline boarding of passengers that may be deemed to be under the influence of alcohol or drugs or hungover from the previous activities.
 Drinking of straight spirits, shots or straight spirit shots followed by chasers is strictly prohibited.
-Substantial food is to be brought and consumed on board.
+Substantial food is to be brought and consumed on board – chips and dips is not substantial food.
 Use of illicit substances and drugs on board is strictly prohibited, any suspicion of use or abuse will result in Marine Police being invited to board the vessel.
 In case where customers or their guests breach these conditions, OzCat reserves the right to terminate the charter early at the nearest wharf without any refunds for the unused component.

 Whilst in the majority of cases payment is made before a charter in some cases additional charter time is organised on the day, other services organised or damage done to Ozcat property that has not been paid for by the conclusion of the charter.